Arrest made for terroristic threats to Sheridan High

 Further investigation led officers to identify a subject and develop probable cause for the arrest of the juvenile male for terroristic threats, a felony charge.

-SPD wanted to assure the community that all of the schools are safe to attend.
+SPD assured the community that all of the schools are safe to attend.